-- -u Update the licensing information by rereading file accurev.lic in the directory <AccuRev-installation-dir>/storage/site_slice on the AccuRev Server machine.
-Then display the updated results. - -fx Display the results in XML format.
+- -u Update the licensing information by rereading file aclicense.txt in the directory <AccuRev-installation-dir>/storage/site\slice on the AccuRev Server machine.
+Then display the updated results. - -fx Display the results in XML format. - -fxv ("verbose") For floating, 7-day, and 24-hour licenses, include the following information: - Usage count - Minimum checkout time (in minutes) - Information about the users who currently have licenses: name, when the license was originally checked out, and when it was last renewed.
+Times are reported in the server's time zone.